Connect to SingleStore Helios using TLS/SSL

 Configure the SingleStore Helios Connection

-These instructions describe how to configure the MySQL command-line client to connect to SingleStore Helios with a secure connection.
+Perform the following tasks to configure the MySQL command-line client to connect to SingleStore Helios with a secure connection.
 SQL clients other than MySQL’s will likely require a different configuration.

 1. Download the singlestore_bundle.pem certificate file and save it to your MySQL client machine.

-2. When connecting to SingleStore Helios, be sure to include:
+2. When connecting to SingleStore Helios, include:

-c.
-The --default-auth=mysql_native_password option.
+3. The --default-auth=mysql_native_password option.

-d.
-The --ssl-ca option, including the path to the singlestore_bundle.pem file.
+4. The --ssl-ca option, including the path to the singlestore_bundle.pem file.
 This can be done via command-line option, as in --ssl-ca=/path/singlestore_bundle.pem, or by setting the appropriate option in the configuration files for the MySQL command-line client.
 Include the --ssl-mode=REQUIRED when using older versions of the MySQL client, even when the --ssl-ca option is specified.

-e.
-The --ssl-mode=VERIFY_CA option to verify the certificate.
+5. The --ssl-mode=VERIFY_CA option to verify the certificate.

 3. Test the connection to SingleStore Helios.
 The MySQL client will abort with an error if a secure connection cannot be established.
 While this is most likely due to a misconfiguration, it can also be due to a would-be attacker manipulating the secure connection to SingleStore Helios.